azizkhanp/interview-questions/README.md

 how to export data from one module to another module?
   - you can export data from one module to another module using module outputs.

+what is # terraform init -reconfigure
-what is a state file in Terraform?
+  If you want to change the backend of your statefile what is a state file in Terraform?
  - To store information about the resources it has created and their current configuration. (terraform.tfstate)